Drishyam: Box office

 According to Sify, the film "started on a low key" but "swept the box-office" from its second day of release.
-The film grossed ₹67 million in eight days.
+The film grossed ₹6.7 crores in eight days.
 In 31 days, following its release, Drishyam became the highest-grossing Malayalam film of all time, beating the record of Twenty:20 (2008).
-The film ran for more than 150 days in Kerala, with collections of over ₹425 million.
+The film ran for more than 150 days in Kerala, with collections of over ₹42.5 crores.

-The film grossed around ₹100 million from rest of India.
+The film grossed around ₹10 crores from rest of India.
 It ran for 100 days in Tamil Nadu.
 It had a 100-day theatrical run in multiplexes in Mumbai, Bengaluru, Ahmedabad and Hyderabad.
-The collection from the overseas markets was more than ₹40 million, with around ₹10 million from England alone.
+The collection from the overseas markets was more than ₹4 crores, with around ₹1 crores from England alone.
 Drishyam became the second film to complete 100 days in the UAE after Titanic (1997) and later emerged as the longest running film in the UAE by completing 125 days, beating the 110 days run of Titanic.
 The film completed 100 days in 60 theaters in Kerala and rest of India.

-Drishyam was the first Malayalam film to collect ₹500 million.
-The film collected ₹620 million in its theatrical run worldwide.
-Drishyam held the record for box office gross until 2016 when Pulimurugan overtook it.
+Drishyam was the first Malayalam film to collect ₹50 crores.
+The film collected ₹62 crores in its theatrical run worldwide.